 Is snacking healthy?

 In the free-for-all world of Google nutrition, there seems to be some debate about whether or not snacking is a healthy habit.
 My take?
-It depends!
+Yes!
+But also… it depends!

 Like with almost everything in nutrition, whether you include snacks or not depends on you and your unique body.
 The un-sexy truth is that we will all respond differently to different styles of eating.

-But in general, I consider snacking a healthful habit because:
+But in general, I consider snacking a healthy habit because:

 - Snacks help add nutrients and fibre to your day